xtfocus/khoailang/docs_for_ai/database_design.md

     id SERIAL PRIMARY KEY,
-    user_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE, flashcard_id INTEGER NOT NULL REFERENCES flashcards(id) ON DELETE CASCADE, memory_strength FLOAT DEFAULT 0.0, -- A score representing how well the user remembers the flashcard last_reviewed TIMESTAMP, -- The last time the user reviewed the flashcard next_review TIMESTAMP -- The next scheduled review time for the flashcard );
+    user_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE, flashcard_id INTEGER NOT NULL REFERENCES flashcards(id) ON DELETE CASCADE, memory_strength INTEGER DEFAULT 0 CHECK (memory_strength >= 0 AND memory_strength <= 100), -- A score representing how well the user remembers the flashcard
+    last_reviewed TIMESTAMP, -- The last time the user reviewed the flashcard next_review TIMESTAMP -- The next scheduled review time for the flashcard );